COVID-19: Update on the Measures Taken by the University of Montpellier

 President of the University

-Launched on October 22, 2020, the “TousAntiCovid” aims to facilitate the notification of people who have been in contact with someone who tested positive for Covid-19 and to speed up their care.
+Launched on October 22, 2020, the “TousAntiCovid” is designed to help notify people who have been in contact with someone who tested positive for COVID-19 and to speed up their care.
 This new app complements existing preventive measures.

 A university committed to combating the spread of the COVID-19 virus